PraveenSH/adversarial-generator-retriever/README.md

 where $\mathcal{L}_R$ is the binary cross-entropy loss.

 ## Generator Objective
-The generator GG aims to produce challenging queries that maximize the retriever's loss, weighted by their relevance.
+The generator GG aims to produce challenging queries that maximize the retriever's loss, while being relevant.
 The objective function for the generator is:

 $$\max_G \mathbb{E}_{q \sim G}[\mathcal{L}_R(q, R(q)) + S(q)]$$
 where S(q) is a relevance score that evaluates the relevance of the generated queries.